steveshogren/hugo-blog/content/page/training.md

 Many skills of the different software development areas are easily learned, so what matters most are the intangibles of the job environment.
 Do you want to be able to go home every day at 5pm?
 You might want steer clear of video games or start-ups.
-Does the business output matter to you?
+Does the business matter to you?
 How important is an extra 10-15% more pay if the work is otherwise boring?
+Many boring big-business Java jobs make good pay with short hours.
 You'll want to ask yourself these questions when thinking about what domain you want to get into.

+Here are some wild generalizations of how different languages are used in the
+industry:

-* Java or C# for business-oriented big-company jobs
+* Java or C# are typical for business-oriented big-company jobs
-* Ruby or NodeJS for Silicon Valley start-up jobs
+* Ruby or NodeJS are common in Silicon Valley start-up jobs
+* Javascript is effectively mandatory for web front-end jobs
 * C++ or C# Unity for most video game jobs
 * Assembly or C for embedded hardware jobs
 * R or Python for data science or numerical analysis jobs (I wouldn't attempt